Fall & Spring Special Student Information and Application Process

 Auditing requires permission of the instructor and is unlikely to be allowed in certain courses where the student must actively participate in the instruction (e.g., laboratory courses; studio courses in art, dance, music, or theater; foreign language conversation courses; writing courses; and most seminar courses).

-Alumni of the College may audit one undergraduate course free of charge per academic semester.
+Alumni of the College may audit one undergraduate course free of charge per academic (fall or spring) semester.
 Alumni must complete a special day student application.

 Connecticut College faculty and staff should consult the Office of Human Resources regarding details of the Tuition Remission policy for themselves and their dependents.
 See the "Benefits" section of the website.
 The completed tuition remission form should be submitted to the Office of the Registrar with the course registration form.

 Course Registration Process

 Course registration for all Special Students begins on the first day of the semester.
 Space availability and enrollment in specific courses is not guaranteed as part of the Special Student application process.
 Permission to enroll in specific courses is at the discretion of the instructor beginning the first day of the semester.
 Information about course offerings can be found on the Class Schedules page.
 All completed registration forms (with signature of instructor and accounting clearance stamp) must be submitted to the Office of the Registrar by the end of the registration period as published in the Academic Calendar.

 Students who do not make satisfactory academic progress or abide by the social and academic regulations of the College may be denied the opportunity for further enrollment.
 Each student’s academic progress is reviewed at the end of the semester.